-Due to the physical separation between a managing host and a managed module, data communication is needed to implement those basic management mechanisms across the physical interconnection (which itself, confusingly, is also often referred to as the management interface).
-The data protocol stack used for this purpose is called the Management Communication Interface (MCI) and is specified in Appendix B.
+Due to the physical separation between a managing host and a managed module, data communication is needed to implement those basic management mechanisms across the physical interconnection (which itself, somewhat confusingly, is also often referred to as the management interface).
+The vertical protocol stack used for this purpose is called the Management Communication Interface (MCI) and is specified in Appendix B.

-Note: This partitioning serves a specification purpose and does not constrain implementation.
+Note: This vertical partitioning serves specification purposes and does not constrain implementation.

-5.1 Management Control Signals (MSL)
+5.1 Management Signaling Layer Control Signals (MSL)